italia389/MightEMacs/ReadMe.md

 Credits
 -------
-MightEMacs (c) Copyright 2018 Richard W. Marinelli was originally based on the MicroEMACS 3.12 text editor (c) Copyright 1993 Daniel M. Lawrence, et al., but it has been extensively rewritten and enhanced.
-Consequently, little or none of the original code remains.

-MightEMacs is written by Rick Marinelli <italian389@yahoo.com>.
+MightEMacs (c) Copyright 2019 Richard W. Marinelli was written by Rick Marinelli <italian389@yahoo.com>.

-MicroEMACS was written by Dan Lawrence with contributions by Dana Hoggatt and C. Smith.

 See License.txt for the MightEMacs license.